How This Actor Prepared to Play an Allegorical Christ Figure

 As for what’s next, Kim said he’s trying to focus on today, though he has a few ideas for what’s in store.

 “The teams and projects I work with help me grow as a creator, son, husband, father and friend,” Kim said.
 “I have had the privilege to work on many projects all over the world.
 Right now I want to focus on putting teams together that use media–all areas of media–to help bring out true conversation and story that has been hiding and hurting.
 I will stay around movies and TV shows because that’s what I love doing.
 But with the other hours in the day I think, fantasize, and work to make media that really changes lives in the home.”Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!